Stuart Nash: Election to Parliament on the list

-In 2007 Nash contested the Labour Party selection for the Napier seat in the 2008 general election, but lost to Russell Fairbrother, a list MP and the former Napier electorate MP.
-However Nash was ranked at number 36 on the party list and was subsequently elected to parliament.
+In 2007, Nash contested the Labour Party selection for Napier seat in 2008 election, but lost to Russell Fairbrother, a list MP and a former Napier electorate MP.
+However, Nash was ranked at number 36 on the party list and was subsequently elected to parliament.

 After becoming a list MP Nash was appointed Labour's spokesperson for Revenue, and associate spokesperson for Trade and Forestry by Labour leader Phil Goff.
 On 15 June 2010, Opposition Leader Phil Goff appointed Nash to be portfolio spokesperson for Forestry, a position formerly held by Mita Ririnui.
 In February 2011 Phil Goff announced his new caucus line up and Nash was ranked 27th, retaining all his portfolio responsibilities.

 2011–2014

-In the 2011 general election, Nash contested the Napier electorate seat held by National Cabinet Minister Chris Tremain.
+In the 2011 general election, Nash contested Napier electorate seat held by National Cabinet Minister Chris Tremain.
 Nash reduced Tremain's 2008 majority of 9,018 votes by 5,300 votes (the highest reduction achieved against a sitting National electorate MP) but still came second.
 As well, Nash was ranked 27 on the Labour list, higher than in 2008 but not high enough on the Labour list to return to Parliament as a List MP.

 After leaving Parliament, Nash signed on as the chief-of-staff for newly appointed party leader David Shearer.
 However, Nash resigned after just four months into the job and returned to his home town of Napier, citing the birth of his new child and focusing on winning back the electorate there.

-2014–current: return to Parliament
+2014–current: Return to Parliament

 In February 2014, Nash was selected as Labour's candidate for Napier to contest the 2014 general election.
 National's Tremain had retired and was succeeded by Wayne Walford, and Nash had a majority of 3,850 votes over Walford.
 The electorate was also contested by Garth McVicar for the Conservative Party, and McVicar's 7,603 votes cut into traditional National Party votes.